Welcome to the College of Health Sciences

 Guide to Professional Conduct

 Professionalism relates to the intellectual, ethical, behavioral and attitudinal attributes necessary to perform as a health care provider or manager.
-As it applies to his or her professional role, the student will be expected to do the following:
+As it applies to their professional role, the student will be expected to do the following:

 Dependability and Appearance